johnamdickson/portfolio-project-1/README.md

 - __The Header__
   ![Header](/assets/README-files/nav-bar-normal.jpg)
-  - On the LHS there is the company logo along with website title and a reference to Little Woolly Snuggles as an h3 in handwritten font to both distinguish it from the h1 and tie into the associated logo handwriting, which can be viewed in the last image on the home page.
+  - On the LHS there is the company logo along with website title and a reference to Little Woolly Snuggles as an h1 subtitle in handwritten font to both distinguish it from the main h1 title and tie into the associated logo handwriting, which can be viewed in the last image on the home page.
   - There are three hyperlinks on the right of the bar allowing for navigation between the available pages.
 The hyperlink on the active page has custom styling to distinguish it from the non-active pages.
   - This section is further responsive to 3 different media screen sizes: Normal (>1200px), max screen width 1200px and max screen width 750px.
   - The header was originally designed to scroll out of view however, after reviewing other students projects and searching for best practice examples on the internet I opted to make the header fixed and footer at bottom of the content.